 14. Unwind in Heritage Park

 Heritage Park is a top place for leisure, sports, and relaxation.
-Frankenmuth’s most-visited park, it has a number of top-quality facilities and hosts many events throughout the year.
+Frankenmuth’s most-visited park, has some top-quality facilities and hosts many events throughout the year.

-The large Harvey E. Kern Community Pavilion, with its striking blue and white striped roof, stands at the heart of the park.
+The large Harvey E. Kern Community Pavilion stands at the heart of the park with its striking blue and white striped roof.
 There are also several smaller pavilions for picnicking.
 Sports areas include a basketball court, sand volleyball courts, and ball diamonds, and there are well-maintained play areas for children.
 Follow the Riverwalk pathway for lovely views of the water.

 15. Cross Holz Brucke